FAC-73/kay-davis-portfolio/README.md

 ![Portfolio screenshots](https://github.com/FAC-73/kay-davis-portfolio/blob/main/assets/Images/readme-images/Portfolio-screenshot.jpg?raw=true "Portfolio hero image")

-**Kay Davis Portfolio Website - Showcases my design work over the last 10 years. <br> Built using the bootstrap V4 components and leveraging the bootstrap responsive grid system.
+**Built using the bootstrap V4 components and leveraging the bootstrap responsive grid system.
 Where possible using as much semantic HTML.
-Where divs with non semantic classes have been used additional ARIA information has been included for roles and labels. <br> Includes three main pages - Home, Portfolio and Contact.
+Where divs with non semantic classes have been used additional ARIA information has been included for roles and labels.
+Includes three main pages - Home, Portfolio and Contact.
 Also included is sticky behavior for header and navigation, as well as the page footer**

 ### Built With